 As of October 2020, a whopping 4.66 billion people — around 60 percent of the world’s population — were online.
-Internet users are expected to reach 6 billion, or 75 percent of the projected global population, as early as 2022.
+Internet users are expected to reach six billion, or 75 percent of the projected global population, as early as 2022.

-That’s good news for web hosting providers.
+That’s good news for the best web hosting providers.
 As more people go online, an ever-growing number of entrepreneurs will be looking to build websites and other apps for their businesses.
 As a result, the demand for hosting services, servers, and domains will only increase.

 The figures speak for themselves.
 Industry analysts predict that the global web hosting market will exceed $216 billion by 2025.
 That would represent an impressive 15 percent growth rate from 2018.
 Back then, the market size was a “mere” $90.6 billion.